How Do You Know You Love Someone? 6 Signs You're In Love

 6. You still think about your ex (stay with us here…).

 It's not uncommon to think about past relationships and lovers.
 In most cases, people view this as a sign that you're not over that important person you left behind.
-But surprisingly, research has shown that reminiscing can actually be good for your present relationship.
 Though it sounds backward, being reminded of your previous relationships (good or bad) can boost emotional and social health and even contribute to greater satisfaction in your current relationship.
 So if your ex occasionally pops up in your brain, or even if you find yourself comparing your ex to your new love interest, don't take this as a sign that you're with the wrong person.
 It could mean just the opposite.

 It's important to keep tabs on this, though.
-If these memories and comparisons are so pervasive that you can't fully be present in your current relationship, that may be a sign you're with the wrong person or that you haven't given yourself the proper time to process your feelings or heal.
+If these memories and comparisons are so pervasive that you can't fully be present in your current relationship, that may be a sign you're with the wrong person or that you haven't given yourself the proper time to really get over your breakup.

 Ready to learn how to fight inflammation and address autoimmune disease through the power of food?
 Join our 5-Day Inflammation Video Summit with mindbodygreen’s top doctors.